-The lagged models in Table 6 demonstrate that these rents were principally temporary.
+The lagged models in table 6 demonstrate that these rents were principally temporary.
 Model 4 displays the effect of risk variables introduced in 1995 in the year 1996, model 5 the effects of risk variables in 1995 in the year 1997, and model 6 estimates the three-year lagged effects.

-A typical pattern can be seen in the $VR_T$ effects on Age of Car (bold marked values).
-This risk determinant leads to a decrease in the loss ratios of 1995 (model 1, Table 5) and 1996 (model 4, Table 6) but this effect disappears soon after.
-A firm that introduced this risk determinant in 1995 as an innovator, indeed, suffered a significant increase in the loss ratio in 1997 (model 5) - only two years after.
-A similar pattern can be seen for the Mileage variable in 1997 (model 5).
-Obviously the informational rents to firms from applying these risk factors were exhausted after two years by a general diffusion of these characteristics; however, the market as a whole was not able to attract new low-risk types and/or increased coverage for low risks in a move to improve adverse selection.
+A typical pattern can be seen in the VR_T effects on Age of Car.
+This risk determinant leads to a decrease in the loss ratios of 1995 (model 1) and 1996 (model 4) but this effect disappears soon after.
+A firm that introduced this risk determinant in 1995 as an innovator, indeed, suffered a significant increase in the loss ratio in 1998 - only two years after.
+A similar pattern can be seen for the Mileage variable in 1998.